 I feel like I’ve complained about this before, and I probably have.
 I just don’t know where I put the various rants 🙂

 One festival I attend regularly has a kids & families programming track, but the quality and age options vary greatly, and parents frequently seem to feel it’s meant as a babysitting service.
 Many places don’t even have that though – kids are discouraged from attending, or there’s nothing for them to do at all, so parents are stuck figuring it out themselves.

 Would it be so hard to have a kids’ area with activities?
 Little mini workshops?
 Are there any festivals out there that do an amazing job of putting together stuff for kids to do?
-What would an awesome kids’ program look like at a festival?Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+What would an awesome kids’ program look like at a festival?Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio